Pastroe/sami_viz/README.md

 ### Download HSC image (optional)
 This requires to have an account at [HSC-SSP website](https://hsc-release.mtk.nao.ac.jp/doc/).
-1. Create sql string from your csv file.
-Enter `python csv2sql.py [*.csv] [radius] [*.txt]` in command line, and the sql string will be in the output file.
+1. Create cutout table string from your csv file.
+Enter `python HSCimage.py [*.csv] cutout [Output]` in command line, and the table string will be in the output file.
-2. Copy-paste the string to HSC sql service to get the result.
-Crossmatch the result with original catalog to obtain the tract each object locates in, and save the result in a new csv file in the folder (suppose it to be 'HSC_tract.csv').
-3. Download HSC image from the HscMap server.
-Enter `python download_HSC.py HSC_tract.csv`, and the download will start soon.
-It may take a time as the code download files via a spider.
+2. Download cutout from [HSC-SSP cutout service](https://hsc-release.mtk.nao.ac.jp/das_cutout/pdr2/).
+Extract the file.
+3. Change the names of FITS files with `python HSCimage.py [*.csv] cutout [Output]` so that `sami_viz` can read the image.

 ### Set PATH to the file
 Edit config.ini to set the right path.
 Leave terms blank for the files not downloaded yet.

 ### Open the GUI
 Now type `python sami_viz.py` to open the GUI.
 Feel free to explore the SAMI data!

+## Known issues
+### Boundery condition
+The code will stop work when invalid path / sami_id is set.
+### Bad cutout
+The code will stop work when the sizes of HSC images are not the same.